robertvanoverbeek/AirflowTutorial/README.md

 https://github.com/apache/airflow/tree/master/airflow/contrib

-steps in gcp:
+#### 2. Setting up the Airflow environment in GCP
-make google account which comes with $300,- free trial.
+A prerequisite to this is that you have a google account (gmail account), with which you can launch Google Cloud Platform (GCP).
+GCP comes with $300,- free trial credit.

 in GCP navigate to 'Composer' via the 'hamburger' icon in the top left corner.
 selecteer: